 31% (36% for men) for plane, train and boat tickets, or car rentals.

 And lastly, 20% (33% for women) in cosmetics, beauty and body-related products.

-There should be no doubt left that social networks do sell, and can be a great opportunity for showcasing your brand's newest offering.
-In order to be one of the bestselling products yourself, my recommendation would be to focus on attracting quality leads, and take great care of your content schedule.
-Hopefully with these new tips under your tool belt, your new product will launch with top success!
+There's no doubt that social networks do sell and can be a great opportunity for showcasing your brand's newest offering.
+In order to be one of the bestselling products yourself, focus on attracting quality leads, and take great care of your content schedule.
+Hopefully with these new tips your new product will launch with great success!